Contractor Payment Terms | Everything You Need to Know

 Agree beforehand

 Hardly anyone likes to read every detail of long and wordy contracts.
-Especially if nothing is disputed during the project, exploring the terms of payment in advance may not seem to matter much.
-It’s only when we run into too much back-and-forth and disagreements during a project that the importance of the terms and conditions – predefined and agreed upon beforehand – is acknowledged.
+But it’s only when we run into too much back-and-forth and disagreements during a project that we acknowledge the importance of the terms and conditions.

 Particularly in such a complex field as construction, with projects that cost hundreds of thousands and often millions of dollars, defining payment terms upfront is an absolute must.